 You can walk through the whole place in about 15 minutes, but it’s all free.
 Morning is the best time to come here, because it gets pretty crowded with tourists by noon.

 If you want to continue the cultural experience, there’s also a traditional Balinese dance performance held here at 7:30 PM every night, which costs 80k IDR (~$5).

 There’s also a restaurant here called Lotus Cafe that looks over the pond, but the prices are a bit on the high side for Bali.

 Hours & Fees

 How To Get There

-The temple is located in Ubud, just a short walk from the market and town center, and right on top of a Starbucks cafe.
+Saraswati Temple is located in Ubud near the main market and town center, and right on top of a Starbucks cafe.

 Bali Private Driver & Motorbike Rental